pgilad/www.giladpeleg.com/content/blog/levels-of-us-vs-them/index.md

 5. **Us (Industry) Vs Them**: Industry leaders can create an effect far greater than their own organization, attracting people from all kinds of industries and professions to join their industry or profession.
 These are very unique kinds of leaders, that besides their usual job of CEO or other high ranking position, also create a positive vibe for their whole industry.
 Think about visionaries such as Steve Jobs, attracting people both to tech industry, but also paving the way for designers, creating beautiful user experience for customers.

+It's important to mention that a leader can partly at multiple levels, can traverse between levels, and can be at multiple levels with different people.
+I'm also guilty of some of the negative behavior I depict, and I've done my best to improve and grow.

 ## Me Vs. You

 This level usually depicts novice leaders.
 Their mindset focuses on how they can improve themselves and their own position, and how they can harness the environment to increase their influence.
 In fact this leader's main leverage is taking, not giving.
 At this level the leader aims to perform and impress.
 The performance part is usually not to the gain of the company, that's a side effect, as it's usually aimed to impress his superiors, or sometimes even intimidate his peers.